UK’s campus feeling the effects of cold weather - NewsBreak

 Ky. town cuts off water supply to another town so they didn’t run out themselves

 LINCOLN COUNTY, Ky.
-(WKYT) - Hundreds of people are still without water in Lincoln County.
-At the height of the outage, around 500 McKinney Water District customers were without water.
+(WYKT/WYMT) - Hundreds of people are still without water in Lincoln County.
+At the height of the outage, around 500 McKinney Water District were without water.
 Now, that number is down to 200.
-People on Fairgrounds Road, south of Stanford, are served by the McKinney Water...
+People on Fairgrounds Road, south of Stanford, are served by the McKinney Water District...

 WKYT 27